 In 2013, Gothelf’s book won the best book of the year award from Dr. Dobb’s Journal.
 You’ll learn how to drive the design in short, iterative cycles to assess what works best for the business and the user.
 It’s a tailor-made book for today’s web-driven reality, and a must read for user experience designers.

+It’s no secret: this is one of the best UX books out there.
 Hundreds of thousands of web designers, or user experience designers, and developers have relied on Krug’s guide to help them understand the principles of intuitive navigation and information design.
-Witty, commonsensical, and eminently practical, it’s one of the best-loved and most recommended books on the subject.
+Witty, commonsensical, and eminently practical, it’s one of the best-loved and most recommended user experience design books.
 Some say this book is required for anyone working on websites.

-There are many books about design that act as an excellent resource for user experience designers.
-But, these seven books are a good place to start.
-Become a better user experience designer through other designers’ experiences.
+There are many books for UX designers that act as an excellent resource on the subject.
+But, these nine books are a good place to start.
+Become a better user experience designer through other designers’ experiences, and If you want to learn more, consider teaming your independent study with a classroom or bootcamp setting!